ta946/SublimeREPL-ssh/doc/index.rst

       }
   ]

-This adds a "Lua" menu item to "Tools > SublimeREPL" which creates a Lua REPL via SublimeREPL command `repl_open`.
+This adds a "Lua" menu item to "Tools > SublimeREPL-ssh" which creates a Lua REPL via SublimeREPL-ssh command `repl_open`.
 The important part to take note of here is the `id` attribute (`repl_lua`).
 This is the ID by which the command palette configuration file refers to Lua REPL configuration.

-As you can see, the main way to launch a new REPL is the SublimeREPL command `repl_open` (class :class:`ReplOpenCommand`).
+As you can see, the main way to launch a new REPL is the SublimeREPL-ssh command `repl_open` (class :class:`ReplOpenCommand`).
 The menu configuration file (see above) specifies the arguments for the command that are used to locate the desired REPL class and the settings for it so that it can be  spawned.